Crall-Lab/Autopolls/README.md

 ```

 # Setup systemd services

-NOTE: the overview service and timer are not needed for usb cameras.
+This will set up the systemd services to run the AutoPollS software in the background.
+NB: the overview service and timer are not needed for usb cameras, and may be removed in a future update

 ```bash
 cd ~/AP/Autopolls/services